Léo DUBAL & Monique LARREY

 The naturally mummified human head labelled

 in the Museum TORRES APARICIO (Photo: L. Dubal)

-Thanks to the highly appreciated support of
+the highly appreciated support of

 George BONANI & Irka HAJDAS

 from the AMS Radiocarbon Laboratory of the Federal Polytechnic Institute in Zürich,

 after having been thoroughly degreased and washed from contaminants,

 has been submitted to the standard ETH 14C-AMS dating method,

 (which by the way has been applied for Ötzi )

 and results released on July, 8th, 2005 as ETH-30630.